The Vermont Statutes Online

 (d) The Department, the Department of Corrections, and any local law enforcement agency authorized to release Registry information shall keep a log of requests for registry information and follow the procedure for verification of the requestor's identity recommended by the Department.
 Such log shall include the requestor's name, address, telephone number, the name of the person for whom the request was made, the reason for the request, and the date of the request.
 Information about requestors shall be confidential and shall only be accessible to criminal justice agencies.

 (e) After 10 years have elapsed from the completion of the sentence, a person required to register as a sex offender for life pursuant to section 5407 of this title who is not designated as a noncompliant high-risk sex offender pursuant to section 5411d of this title may petition the Criminal Division of the Superior Court for a termination of community notification, including the Internet.
 The State shall make a reasonable attempt to notify the victim of the proceeding, and consider victim testimony regarding the petition.
-If the registrant was convicted of a crime which requires lifetime registration, there shall be a rebuttable presumption that the person is a high-risk sex offender.
+If the registrant was convicted of a crime that requires lifetime registration, there shall be a rebuttable presumption that the person is a high-risk sex offender.
 Should the registrant present evidence that he or she is not a high-risk offender, the State shall have the burden of proof to establish by a preponderance of the evidence that the person remains a high risk to reoffend.
-The Court shall consider whether the offender has successfully completed sex offender treatment.
-The Court may require the offender to submit to a psychosexual evaluation.
-If the Court finds that there is a high risk of reoffense, notification shall continue.
+The court shall consider whether the offender has successfully completed sex offender treatment.
+The court may require the offender to submit to a psychosexual evaluation.
+If the court finds that there is a high risk of reoffense, notification shall continue.
 The Vermont Rules of Civil Procedure shall apply to these proceedings.
-A lifetime registrant may petition the Court to be removed from community notification requirements once every 60 months.
+A lifetime registrant may petition the court to be removed from community notification requirements once every 60 months.
 The presumption under this section that a lifetime registrant is a high-risk offender shall not automatically subject the offender to increased public access to his or her status as a sex offender and related information under subdivision (c)(1) of this section or section 5411a of this title.

 (f) Registry information shall not be released under this section unless it is released pursuant to written protocols governing the manner and circumstances of the release developed by the Department, the Department of Corrections, or an authorized law enforcement agency.
 The protocols shall include consultation between the department or agency releasing the information and the Department of Corrections' staff member responsible for supervising the offender.
 (Added 1995, No. 124 (Adj.
 Sess.), § 1, eff.
 Sept.
 1, 1996; amended 1999, No. 152 (Adj.
 Sess.), § 78b, eff.
 May 29, 2000; 2001, No. 49, § 9, eff.
 Sept.
 1, 2001; 2003, No. 157 (Adj.
 Sess.), § 6; 2005, No. 192 (Adj.
 Sess.), §§ 23, 26, 31, eff.
 May 26, 2006; 2007, No. 77, § 8, eff.
 June 7, 2007; 2009, No. 154, § 238.)